Home visit: our escape to the country

 Mix and match styles

 “For us, home is a place to feel comfortable, at ease and inspired,” says Rena.
 In putting their space together, the couple have managed to reflect both their personalities.
 “Nerdy electronic gadgets (we’re in the middle of nowhere but we have fast WiFi!) combined with beautiful design touches, a little bit of mess and some creativity.”

-The openness of our kitchen/dinner/work spaces inspires me.
-It has a nice flow.
-There’s room to do lots of activities and I like that Sam and I can be together in the space doing different things without distracting each other.”
+The openness of our kitchen/dinner/workspaces inspires me as Sam and I can be together while doing different activities without distracting each other.”

 Trust your feeling

 Saying yes to their farmhouse happened in a whirlwind, “I saw it once before we decided to take it,” says Rena.
 “I was packing up our apartment in The Netherlands, giving things away, keeping others with no dimensions and only my memory and web photos to go by.
 But it felt right and I trusted my feelings.
 I decorated room by room – settling in, then making it comfortable, which for us means being able to relax.
 Like in our TV room, it’s a nice retreat at the end of the day.”

 You don’t always have to buy new things to make your home feel new.
 “I’m always moving things around, creating small displays, rearranging corners or adding something new.
 It can change the whole space – bring fresh energy.
 Our home isn’t filled with stuff but what we have on show has meaning – ceramics I’ve made, wood pieces carved by Sam, found objects from our walks together…”